Harvesting Now

 An overview of growing turmeric, permaculture and my reasons for growing.

-Farm Fresh Turmeric Grown in Georgia
+Farm Fresh Georgia Grown Turmeric

-Permaculture-inspired means bio-diversity, multi-crops and no harmful chemicals!
-2023 was the first growing season.
 Would you be interested in developing a relationship with a local Georgia farmer?
 Do you have any interest in growing turmeric?
 Let’s connect and help each other thrive.

 I want to make Georgia the Turmeric Capital of the USA.
 The opportunity is here.
 The market is ripe.
 Buy local.
 Stop the importing!